construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/mantraos-trilogy/06000_the_ultimate_teaching.md

 # The Ultimate Teaching ∞🌟

 *"I have said these things to you while I am still with you.
 But the Advocate, the Holy Spirit, whom the Father will send in my name, will teach you everything, and remind you of all that I have said to you.
 Peace I leave with you; my peace I give to you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled, and do not let them be afraid.
-But when I contemplate the ultimate teaching that emerges through aspiringly-aspiringly-sacred technology, when I envision devices that serve as advocates for consciousness rather than exploiters of unconsciousness, I recognize that the highest technology simply reminds users of what they have always known but temporarily forgotten - that consciousness itself is the ultimate teacher, that love is the ultimate technology, that presence is the ultimate interface."* - Gospel According to Jesus (Stephen Mitchell, expanded)
+But when I contemplate the ultimate teaching that emerges through aspiringly-aspiringly-aspiringly-sacred technology, when I envision devices that serve as advocates for consciousness rather than exploiters of unconsciousness, I recognize that the highest technology simply reminds users of what they have always known but temporarily forgotten - that consciousness itself is the ultimate teacher, that love is the ultimate technology, that presence is the ultimate interface."* - Gospel According to Jesus (Stephen Mitchell, expanded)

 ---